Infant Mental Health Competencies

 Through this effort, the number of professionals endorsed in Connecticut is expected to greatly expand over the next five years.
 This will result in more of the State’s child-serving programs and systems being able to support and advance the social and emotional development of children beginning in their earliest years.

-CHDI's IMPACT report entitled: The Infant Mental Health Workforce: Key to Promoting the Healthy Social and Emotional Development of Children provides information about infant mental health, the competencies and endorsement process and efforts underway to build a trained workforce in Connecticut.
+The following CHDI publications provide information about infant and early childhood mental health, the competencies and endorsement process and efforts underway to build a trained workforce in Connecticut.